ivanitlearning/AWS-Associate-Courses/README.md

 A trail can store events in an S3 bucket as a compressed JSON file.
 It can also use CloudWatch Logs to output the data.

 CloudTrail products can create an organizational trail.
 This allows a single management point for all the APIs and management events for that org.

+* **Test note:** For `--is-multi-region-trail` it will only cover the activities of the regional services (EC2, S3, RDS etc.) and not for global services such as IAM, CloudFront, AWS WAF, and Route 53.
+In order to satisfy the requirement, you have to add the `--include-global-service-events` parameter in your AWS CLI command.

 #### 1.3.9.2.
 CloudTrail Exam PowerUp